yusuf-74/Music-platform/README.md

 <br/>
 <br/>

-2.Create a form that allows a user to create an artist (it should be available at http://localhost:8000/artists/create)
+2. Create a form that allows a user to create an artist (it should be available at http://localhost:8000/artists/create)

 <img src = './readme elements/artist_form.png' style = 'width : 800px; margin : 24px 0 48px 24px'/>

-3.Create a form that allows a user to create an album (it should be available at https://localhost:8000/albums/create)
+3. Create a form that allows a user to create an album (it should be available at https://localhost:8000/albums/create)

 <img src = './readme elements/albums_form.png' style = 'width : 800px; margin : 24px 0 48px 24px'/>